Exploring Kent Churches

 This lecture lends itself to a study day, or to a day-long tour to follow it up.
 These can be lead by John Vigar and often include visits to churches that are normally difficult of access and off the beaten track.

-John Vigar is the author of the standard work on Kent Churches.
+John Vigar is the author of Kent Churches published by Amberley in 2022.

 Suggested reading